IFRS transition: a complex process

 We can help

-Our experienced accounting advisory team can help you with impact assessment, implementation and transition to IFRS or FRS 101.
+Our experienced Accounting Advisory team can help you with impact assessment, implementation and transition to IFRS or FRS 101.
 Our enthusiastic and experienced individuals have previously worked on IFRS and FRS 101 transitions (including specific transitions in respect of IFRS 9, 15 and 16) and understand the challenges these accounting changes pose.

 If you would like further advice, please don’t hesitate to contact James Wilkinson or Satya Beekarry.